Kasme Vaade: Plot

 Suman (Raakhee) and Amit (Amitabh Bachchan) love each other and plan to marry soon.
 Amit lives with his younger brother, Raju (Randhir Kapoor), and Raju already calls Suman "Bhabhi".
 Amit is a teacher in a college, but Raju is unemployed and a little bit spoiled by Amit and Suman's pamperings.

+Neetu Singh has a small role as Raju's fiancée.
 Raju gets into bad company, and as a result, lands in trouble.
 When Amit comes to help Raju, he is killed.
 Suman dons the garb of a widow and plans not to marry again.

 Then one day a look-alike of Amit, named Shankar enters Suman and Raju's life.
 Guilt-ridden, Raju thinks that he has gotten his brother back, and tries to make amends by hiring Shankar, not knowing that Shankar is a wanted criminal, and is looking for an escape route from the authorities.

-Raju's guilty unconditional support and love along with the, for obvious reasons, confusing for both, but the electric attraction between Shankar and Suman eventually wins Shankar over from his past evil ways.
-Nevertheless, Shankar can not so easily escape his past.

-Suman is kidnapped in order to force Shankar to aid a kingpin by using an international car rally championship as cover to smuggle diamonds.
-With Raju's help, of course, good prevails over evil and symbolically, Shanker is wounded protecting Suman and as they role free of the shooting and explosions and come to rest, it is seen that Suman's forehead has been marked crimson by the blood of her soul mate.
-Raju has learned a heart-crushing lesson in the dangers of excess and frivolity but in the end, there is hope and greater wisdom.

-Neetu Singh also had a small role as the fiancée of Raju (Randhir Kapoor).
-Amjad Khan was the main villain while Vijayendra Ghatge played the killer of Amit.
-The film's song "Aati Rahengi Baharen".
-"Mile Jo Kadi Kadi, Ek Zanjeer Bane" and the title song "Kasme Vaade Nibhayenge Hum" had become very popular.
+Suman and Raju's affection eventually wins Shankar over from his past evil ways.
+Shankar cannot escape his past though.
+Suman is kidnapped and Shankar forced to help kingpin to smuggle diamonds by using an international car rally championship as cover.
+With Raju's help, good prevails over evil.